superchris/codemash-2024/index.md

 ---

-# Keeping client code simple
+# Clients are dumb if...
 - render data
   - often passed in as props
 - dispatch events
-- Step 3: Profit!
+- That's it!

 ---

-# Let's make a comment section
+# An example: let's make a comment section

 ---